 Piles shall be generally designed in accordance with appropriate DIN standard and the materials and work shall conform to the requirements of the Employer’s Requirements.
 Piles shall be designed to sustain the specified loads with settlements not exceeding those specified.
 Allowance shall be made in the design for the incidence of negative skin friction where appropriate and for resisting the necessary tensile forces due to the swelling and heave of any soil stratum.
 Piles shall be designed to have a bearing capacity of at least 2.5 times the working load.
 In extreme cases (such as Earthquake loading case), piles shall be designed to have a bearing capacity of at least 2.0 times the extreme load.

-If pile tests shall be carried out, capacity of the piles shall be calculated according to the safety factors given in Section 5.4.6.14 instead.
+If pile tests shall be carried out, capacity of the piles shall be calculated according to the safety factors given in item 5.4.6.14 instead.
 In this case, working load bearing capacity and extreme load bearing capacity shall be the taken the same value.

 The permissible load of piles shall be modified where necessary to allow for particular conditions: piles in close proximity or in groups, soil strength, groundwater level, and other relevant factors.